In today’s post: Learn how to use a sheet of notebook paper to make a paper football so you teach your kids to play flick football.

 How to make a paper football

-You can watch this video to see how to make a paper football and play with it.
+You can watch this video to see how to make a paper football and play a game of paper football.
 Written instructions for folding a paper football follow the video.
 (Note: if the video isn’t showing up below, that means you are using an ad-blocker.
 Whitelist this site in order to see the video.
 I know, ads are annoying, but they support my site and allow me to create tons of free content for you.
 Thanks!)

 Paper Football Folding Instructions

-5 – Continue folding up the triangles until you have a square.
-6 – Unfold the last fold you made so there is a square on the left side and a triangle on the right.
-7 – Fold down the top left corner so you have two mirror image triangles.
-8. Tear the tip off the lefthand triangle.
+- Unfold the last fold you made so there is a square on the left side and a triangular shape on the right.

 Paper football rules

-In the video, I explain the basic method of playing: flicking a football through goalposts to score a touchdown (ya, that’s technically a field goal, but we’re calling it a touchdown).
+In the video, I explain the basic method of playing a paper football game.
+The object of the game is to flick a football through goalposts to score a touchdown (I know, that’s technically a field goal, but in paper football we call it a touchdown).
 Flicking the football through the goalposts is fun, and it’s what most of us remember playing back in school.
 However, if you’d like to make the game a bit more complicated, you can try to score touchdowns by sliding the football across the table and attempting to get it to stop at the very edge of the table, with part of it actually hanging off the table.
 (This may be too difficult for most younger kids to do.)
-That’s a touchdown, and after you make one you can try for an extra point by flicking a field goal.
+That’s a touchdown, and after you make one you can try for an extra point with a field goal “kick”.

 Paper football tips